Pitson3/MetricsDashboard/README.md

 TROUBLE TICKET

-Name: Backend Error for the /star Endpoint
+Name: Error on ```backend/app/app.py```

-Date: 16th December, 2021

-Subject: /Star Endpoint Failed Due to MongoDB Issues
+Date: December 20 2021, 08:57:26.861

+Subject: Fails to add the name and distance of the star

-Affected Area: Backend-Service(API)
+Affected Area: ```"./reference-app/backend/app/app.py" for the /star endpoint```

-Severity: Critical
+Severity: High

-Description: An Internal Server Error is encountered on a post request for the /star endpoint.
-The issue is triggered by the inaccessible MongoDB Server/Database on our local kubernetes cluster.
-Hence, MongoDB will have to be installed and configured on our local cluster in order to be recording successful post requests on the /star endpoint.
+Description: ```500 Internal Server Error```: The application issues the 500 error upon the addition of the star to the database.
+Meanwhile, inspecting the span everything appears to be ok but there seems to be an issue caused by the mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb, which is not available on the local cluster.
+Hence, the MongoDB Driver and URL must be available on our local cluster.

+![][img_53]

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.